Toy Story 3: New development in 2006

 In 2007, to create the setting of the film's climax, Pixar artists went on several field trips to a local landfill and incinerator in Northern California.
 Unkrich explained in an NPR interview: "We visited the Altamont dump and went to a number of other landfills."
-Although they had visited similar facilities before to create WALL-E, that was a different experience because the dump environment in that film was not trying to kill the eponymous robot.
+Although they had visited similar facilities before to create WALL-E, that was a different experience because the landfill environment in that film was not trying to kill the characters.
 For this film, Pixar was trying to create the toy "equivalent of Dante's Inferno: a grim landscape of suffering and annihilation".
 The goal was not to "accurately" depict a waste management facility, but "to discover the visual cues" needed to create a facility that was "believable but more dramatic than a real one".
-Production designer Bob Pauley joked that the Ratatouille crew got "the better deal", since they flew to Paris and ate in French restaurants for their research trip, while the Toy Story 3 crew did not leave Northern California and was stuck with wandering around the local garbage dump.

 The film's art director, Daisuke Tsutsumi, is married to Hayao Miyazaki's niece, who originally inspired the character Mei in Miyazaki's anime film My Neighbor Totoro (1988).
 Totoro makes a cameo appearance in Toy Story 3.

 Dolby Laboratories announced that Toy Story 3 would be the first film to feature theatrical 7.1 surround sound.

-Thus, even the Blu-ray version would feature original 7.1 audio, unlike other films which were remixed into 7.1 for Blu-ray.
+Marketing

+The film's first teaser trailer was released with Up in Disney Digital 3-D on May 29, 2009.
+On October 2, 2009, Toy Story and Toy Story 2 were re-released as a double feature in Disney Digital 3-D. The first full-length trailer was attached as an exclusive sneak peek and a first footage to the Toy Story double feature on October 12, 2009.
+On March 23, 2010, Toy Story and Toy Story 2 were released separately on Blu-ray/DVD combo packs; Toy Story included a small feature of "The Story of Toy Story 3" and Toy Story 2 included one on the "Characters of Toy Story 3."